FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 Okay.

-Can you confirm that and how much time elapsed uh between this posting and the attempt on July 13th?
+Can you confirm that and how much time elapsed between this posting and the attempt on July 13th?

-That it was some other individual as part of some sick joke who after the shooting created a profile page pretending to be the shooter.
+it turns out it was not the shooter, that it was some other individual as part of some sick joke who after the shooting created a profile page pretending to be the shooter.

 Wow.